Enable push notifications in a native iOS app

 Initialize the SDK with push configuration

-Add the push: argument to the ConnectConfig you pass to ConnectSDK.shared.enable(with:).
-Replace group.com.yourcompany.yourapp with the App Group identifier you created in Step 4.
+In your ConnectSDKManager (introduced in Integrate the Connect SDK into a native iOS app (Swift)), add a push: argument to the ConnectConfig passed to ConnectSDK.shared.enable(with:).
+Add the App Group identifier you created in Step 3 to your ConnectConfiguration enum:

 ConnectSDK.shared.enable(